apurva-shrivastava/AirBnb-Booking-Analysis/README.md

 # AirBnb-Booking-Analysis

-The Project is prepared and successfully executed by using google colab platform.
+This exploratory data analysis Project is prepared and successfully executed by using google colab platform.

 All the problem areas,solutions , visual represtation depicted here are implemented using python programming language and its various modules like numpy, pandas, datetime, matplotlib etc.